Pivot-Madagascar/PRIDEC-package/notebook_pridec_pkg.md

 **TO DO:**
 - ~~add code to turn any negative variable importance to zero and ensure it all sums to 1 [this will need to be done for each model]~~
 - ~~arima model doesn't save cv_fold info. actually none of them do [this is now solved within the quarto doc since we don't use this elsewhere]~~
+- ~~fix how I am setting height in the figure out in quarto template~~
-- add cli to `train_model` to return some log and output.
+- add cli to `train_models` to return some log and output.
 Maybe create a log in the results_dir
 - figure out how to actually render quarto doc
-- ~~fix how I am setting height in the figure out in quarto template~~
+- update `train_models` to actually use model_configs and tuning

 ## 2025-02-25